Žiburys Society: Before World War I

 In the Suwałki Governorate, most teachers were Lithuanian and taught in the Lithuanian language.
 Thus, the establishment of Lithuanian-language schools was less urgent than elsewhere.
-Initially, Žiburys established unofficial schools building on the traditions of daraktorius.
+Initially, Žiburys established unofficial schools building on the traditions of the clandestine Lithuanian schools.
 In 1910, it officially registered nine primary schools with 465 students.
 In total, before World War I, the society had about 20 primary schools.
 On 22 September 1907, Žiburys opened a girls' pro-gymnasium with a dormitory in Marijampolė.
 It had 52 students in 1909 and 91 students in 1914.
 In 1908, the society invited Marija Pečkauskaitė (Šatrijos Ragana), who had studied pedagogy in Switzerland, to direct the pro-gymnasium.
 Twice the society petitioned the government of the Congress Poland for a permission to elevate the school to gymnasium status but was refused.
 Its petitions for a boys' pro-gymnasium in Sejny were similarly rejected.
 In 1907, the society established an evening school for adults in Vilkaviškis (50 students).
 The society also established local chapters that had small libraries and reading rooms.
 In 1909, there were 54 chapters with 3,556 members.
 In total, it had 58 libraries and 38 reading rooms.
 In 1911–1914, the society published five issues of the Žiburys magazine which reported on the activities of the society and discussed issues of Lithuanian education.

 Until 1918, the society did not receive any government funding and had to rely on school tuition, membership fees, and donations.
 To raise funds, Žiburys organized various public lectures (speakers included Juozas Tumas-Vaižgantas, Petras Leonas, Marija Pečkauskaitė), music performances, amateur theater plays.
 The plays included drama Ponas ir mužikai by Aleksandras Fromas-Gužutis, comedy by Jean-François Bayard, adaptation of Genovefa by Christoph von Schmid, opera Birutė by Mikas Petrauskas, Velnias spąstuose by Žemaitė and Gabrielė Petkevičaitė-Bitė, The Bear by Anton Chekhov, Nepadėjus nėr ko kasti by Juozas Tumas-Vaižgantas.
 In 1914, society's chairman Motiejus Gustaitis traveled to United States to collect donations from Lithuanian Americans for the construction of a dedicated school building in Marijampolė, but the plans were interrupted by the outbreak of World War I.